-Sometimes parents expect children to behave like little adults, but young children lack the cognitive and emotional skills necessary to know right from wrong.
+Sometimes parents expect children to behave like little adults, but young children lack the cognitive and emotional adults, but young children lack the cognitive and emotional skills necessary to know right from wrong.
 If parents do not know when most children reach certain milestones, they might develop inappropriate expectations about children's abilities and behaviors, which leads to frustration.
 This lack of knowledge could put children at higher risk for child abuse and neglect.
 In contrast, parents who have a better understanding of children's abilities at different ages can better understand and care for their children, and they will be more patient and nurturing.